swarajparth/Code_A_Word/README.md

 We have used JavaScript to fetch the color details from the API mentioned below in json format and displayed them in the form of a masonry grid of color cards using HTML and CSS.

+We have also used online free hosting platform InfintyFree https://infinityfree.net to host this web application.</br>
+Link to our web application: http://colourword.rf.gd

 ## Source: Color 📖

 #### All Color Names 📚

+Color Count: 29230

 [JSON](https://unpkg.com/color-name-list/dist/colornames.json)
 / [JSON.min](https://unpkg.com/color-name-list/dist/colornames.min.json)